henriquelaureano/henriquelaureano.github.io/index.md

 [Twitter](https://twitter.com/hap_laureano)

 Hi!
-I'm a Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv) and working in the Volvo Trucks & Buses, at the Advanced Analytics team.
+I'm a Data Scientist based in [Curitiba](https://goo.gl/K1Qcdv) and working in the Volvo Trucks Latin America, at the BI & Advanced Analytics team.

 I hold a BSc in Statistics (2016) and an MSc in Statistics and Numerical Methods in Engineering (2021), both @ [UFPR](https://goo.gl/DtVAbi).
 In